yunalee0206/comp413_backend/README.md

 To run the app, open the terminal and type these commands:

+cd into the nonrest directory:
 `cd tut-rest/nonrest`

+Build the code using maven:
 `mvn clean spring-boot:run`

 This runs the app at `https://localhost:8080`.